 80. Larger scraps are great for the inside of many bags/totes.
 One of my favorites is the Sophie Bag.

 OK, so a few more than 70 suggestions.
 Always like to give more than expected.
 But, granted, some are similar.
 Let me know how YOU use batting scraps in the comment section.
 We will update the number at some future date.
 Let's go for 100!

 If you would like to know more about batting check out my friend Carol Thelans post about batting or this post I did awhile back - All About Batting

 You might also be interested in reading about 10 Ways To Cut A Fat Quarter

 Shadywood Quilts is a full service professional business that can help you complete your quilt at most any stage.
 We also 'fix' quilts made by non-professionals.
 If you get started, and don't feel you are going to be able to complete your quilt.
-Take pictures of your quilt in process, email it to us, and we can let you know if we can help you get it finished.
+Take pictures of your quilt, quilt top (or any disaster), email it to us, and we can let you know if we can help you get it finished.